athy125/athy125/README.md

-*Interested in LLMs, Satellites and FullStack Development.*
+*Interested in Machine Learning, Satellites and, Software.*

 Welcome to my profile.<br>